 Following revisions requested by the committee, final John Fell applications must be submitted for reconsideration no later than three weeks before the start of term.
 If accepted by the Research Director, they will be ranked by the committee.
 (The Humanities Division requires that we rank JFF applications prior to submission to the Faculty for further consideration.)

+APPLICATION PROCESS

 The Faculty operates a two-stage process when considering applications for research to be submitted through the Faculty.
 Applications require Research Committee approval.
 Ideally, at both stages – outline applications and later, near-final drafts – documents are submitted ten days prior to the termly committee meeting, which is held on Friday in Week Four of each term.

 Applications outside of Research Committee cycles: